Basudev2806/Basudev2806/README.md

 - 💬 50+ answers on Stack Overflow, helping the programming community with their technical questions.
 - 🌐 Visit my Website [Techbanda Blogs](https://techbanda.com/blog/), sharing Android-related knowledge.

-## Projects I've worked on:
-1. **Custom LCD Pattern Generator (Android App):**
-   An Android application that generates Arduino C code for a given pattern.
-This app is available on the Play Store and has garnered over 1,000 downloads.

 <hr>
 Welcome to <strong>Techbanda</strong>, your go-to website for learning Android programming!
 Whether you're a beginner or an experienced developer, we've got you covered with the latest tutorials, tips, and tricks for building Android apps using Kotlin and Java.
 <hr>